PEDAGOGY OF MEMES

 cheerful apprehensiveness of image macros as a tool for contextualising and defamiliarizing research elements

-Memes function as a form of collective consciousness.
-Their form ranges from depicting complex ideas to communicating various societal, political, and personal situations.
-They offer insights or criticism through humour.
-Because of their relatability, they can spread throughout communities by being shared, often mutating and adapting to changing situations.
+Memes have the ability function as a form of collective consciousness.
+Their form ranges from depicting intricate concepts to contemplating personal insights.
+They offer criticism and sympathy through humour.
+Because of their relatability, memes can spread throughout communities by being shared, often mutating and adapting to evolving situations.

-With this in mind, I have started gathering memes on this page that can potentially offer informal testing methods for students working with theoretical research questions while providing information on the memes and suggestions on how to apply them for your own work.
+Memes gathered on this page offer potential informal methods for students working with theoretical research questions while providing information on the memes and suggestions on how to apply them.
 The aim is to offer fresh perspectives that could potentially spark new ideas.

 Feel free to let me know about your experience.
 Suggestions are also welcome: hrnic.a (at) gmail.com.